narze/100-days-of-code/README.md

 Things I learned :
 - CSS class cannot lead with numbers (eg. `.100-days-of-code` is not valid), like variables
 - Using HTML attributes as content by using `attr()`

+## Day 6 (June 6, 2020)

+Put Day 5 project (CSS Ribbon) into npm

+Thoughts :
+To make it easier to include the ribbon in my next days I published into npm in order to use it via CDNs like unpkg or jsdelivr.

+Things I learned :
+- Publishing `100-days-of-code-ribbon` to npm is not allowed and is tagged as spam.
+- I accidentally published & unpublished `hundred-days-of-code-ribbon` and the package name is blocked for 24 hours, so I have to rename it to `hundred-days-of-code-css-ribbon`.
+- Just updating the readme file needs to bump the package's version :(